Instrumental & Vocal Tuition

 The School provides free individual instrumental or vocal tuition for students in the Gifted & Talented Music (G&T) program.
 General Music (GM) students who were learning through the Instrumental Music School Services (IMSS) Program at primary school continue to have group lessons.

-If a student is learning from a private teacher they may not learn the same instrument from a Department teacher.
+If a student is learning from a private teacher they may not learn the same instrument from an IMSS teacher.
 This is to avoid conflicts of interest in teaching methodology.
-A student may, however, learn an instrument privately and play in an ensemble conducted by Department teachers after audition, and at the discretion of the ensemble director, as stated on the website of the Instrumental Music School Services.
+A student may, however, learn an instrument privately and play in a school ensemble after audition, at the discretion of the ensemble director, as stated on the Instrumental Music School Services website.

-Nonetheless, Churchlands offers a scholarship to study piano with up to two students per year being beneficiaries.
+Churchlands offers a scholarship to study piano with up to two students per year being beneficiaries.
 This scholarship is up to the value of $4000.
+This is offered through the annual G&T application process.

 Most students continue to use their own instrument unless advised to obtain one of better quality by their teacher.
 In the case of very large instruments such as the double bass, the school sometimes has extra instruments available for students to use.